BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 > Check the location of the folder with temporary files

-- Open a Terminal and type
+- In the command line in Stata type the following two commands to check the location of your temporary folder:

 > `tempfile junk`